 If you do not understand something, state “I do not understand” and ask the judge to repeat themselves.

 These are just the basic standards to abide by in the courtroom.
 If you have an attorney, they will advise you on what to say and how to behave so you don’t say anything self-incriminating.

 When you work with Buchanan, Williams & O’Brien, you can rest assured that your case lies in good hands.
 Offering unrivaled experience in practice areas ranging from personal injury to criminal defense, we have the skills, resources, and reputation to expertly guide you through each step of your case and represent you at this court.

-Contact us today to schedule a free consultation at our offices in Joplin, St. Louis, and Carthage, MO, where we will evaluate your case and inform you of your options.
+Contact us today to schedule a free consultation at our offices in Joplin, St. Louis, and Springfield, MO, where we will evaluate your case and inform you of your options.
 Our seasoned attorneys can help you in your time of need and fight for the justice you deserve.
 Don’t wait any longer – contact us today for the experienced legal representation you need.